bitbonsai/cssi/README.md

 ## Documentation
 ```
 cssi
---css [file | dir | url]
+--css: file | dir | url
---repo [/full/path/to/local/repo]
+--repo: /full/path/to/local/repo
---reverse finds not the last, but the first commit where the selector was changed
+--reverse: finds not the last, but the first commit where the selector was changed
---exclude [bicon] exclude string from selectors, useful to avoid known false positives - ie: icon fonts
+--exclude: "string" or ["array", "of", "strings"] - exclude selectors that contains these strings, to avoid known false positives like icon fonts
---tpl ["*.ext"] glob of files that should be checked for selectors.
+--tpl: "*.ext" - glob of files that should be checked for selectors.
 Default: "'*.tmpl' '*.inc' '*.js'"
---debug shows extra debug information
+--debug: shows extra debug information
---out [filename.html] different report filename.
+--out: filename.html - different report filename.
 Default is a normalized version of css_path-filename.html
---link ["https://github.com/bitbonsai/cssi/commit/{sha}"] link to web git show.
+--link: "https://github.com/bitbonsai/cssi/commit/{sha}" - link to web git show.
 Can be any valid URL, {sha} is replaced with commit hash
---config [file.json] load or replace arguments from config file (must be valid json)
+--config: file.json - load or replace arguments from config file (must be valid json)
 ```

 ## Examples